Media Technologies & Communication Strategies – STCO 532

 Annotated Bibliography: Final Assignment

-The student will create an annotated bibliography for one (1) new media technology with 15 fully annotated scholarly references.
-Each source must be summarized in one paragraph and applied to the paper's topic in a second paragraph.
+Adding to the Annotated Bibliography Sample assignment, the student will complete an annotated bibliography for one (1) new media technology with a total of 15 fully annotated scholarly references (including 5 from the sample and an additional 10 here for a total of 15 sources).
+Each annotated source must include two paragraphs – one paragraph of summary, and a second paragraph applied to the paper's topic.
 Current APA format is required.